memgraph/docs/docs/import-data/kafka/json.md

 ## Example

-Let's assume we have the following graph:
+Let's assume we have the following schemas coming out of their respective topics `JsonStreamProfile`, `JsonStreamCompany`, `JsonStreamWork` :

-(Graph schema)

-The graph translates into the following JSON formats:

 ```json
 profile = {